 - Report physical abuse: It may be hard to report physical abuse, but it is very important.
-Caregivers can help the elder if he is at risk for or is a victim of physical abuse.
+Healthcare providers can help the elder if he is at risk for or is a victim of physical abuse.

-- Attend follow-up visits with the elder: A caregiver may talk to you, the elder, his family, friends, or those who should be held responsible for physical abuse.
+- Attend follow-up visits with the elder: A healthcare provider may talk to you, the elder, his family, friends, or those who should be held responsible for physical abuse.
 This may include what may happen if physical abuse does not stop.